 On average, 5 million people visit Cornwall each year, and the tourist trade contributes to 24% of its gross domestic product.
 In fact, tourism supports, on average, one out of five local jobs, and typically generates £1.85 billion a year.
 With every reserved table, cottage booking or holiday home visit, summer tourism is the fuel that keeps small businesses operating into the winter months when income becomes restricted to the local population.

 Despite popular belief, tourism is, however, not the bloodline to Cornwall’s financial revenue.
-Agriculture, farming and food processing are major contributors; on average, these industries generate over £366 million for the county throughout the year and are not limited to seasons.
-But there are other, perhaps surprising, areas of business within Cornwall that have developed significantly in recent years, with technology, mathematics and engineering just some of the expertise booming.
+Agriculture, farming and food processing are major contributors.
+On average, these industries generate over £366 million for the county throughout the year and are not limited to seasons.
+But there are other, perhaps surprising, areas of business within Cornwall that have developed significantly in recent years.
+Technology, mathematics and engineering being just some of the expertise booming.

-There is a common misconception, or rather a stereotype, with regards to the people of Cornwall who live “out in the sticks” and are, therefore, behind the times.
+There is a common misconception with regards to the people of Cornwall.
+People who live “out in the sticks” and are, therefore, behind the times.
 This stereotype is portrayed regularly in TV sketches and radio programmes.
 Take the series Doc Martin, for instance.
 Although very funny, here the majority of the Cornish folk are portrayed as dim-witted.

 Sure, like any place, you get a few characters, but this stereotype is not accurate for Cornwall as a whole.
 And, while the style of living may be more relaxed than the majority of city lifestyles, our developments in technology have thrived over recent years.

-Ann Vandermeulen, Cornwall Development Manager, supports this in her statement that “Cornwall should not be viewed as a purely tourism-driven economy as we have many opportunities in many areas such as science, technology, engineering, mathematics, aerospace, sustainability, marine, creative [and more]”.
+Ann Vandermeulen, Cornwall Development Manager, supports this.
+She states that “Cornwall should not be viewed as a purely tourism-driven economy as we have many opportunities in many areas such as science, technology, engineering, mathematics, aerospace, sustainability, marine, creative [and more]”.
 After the tourists have gone home, it is not like the 510,000 permanent residents cease to exist.
 We build, explore and create.